Six-Month Review Process

 OVC Performance Ratings

-Exceptional (top): These employees perform in all major dimensions (job expectations, performance goals and professional developmental objectives) in an exceptional way – beyond the levels established.
+Exceptional (10%): These employees perform in all major dimensions (job expectations, performance goals and professional developmental objectives) in an exceptional way – beyond the levels established.
 These employees’ performance significantly exceeds position expectations and/or they have achieved a major accomplishment beyond the scope of their job description.

-High Achiever (high): Performance which frequently exceeds expectations and shows a high level of excellence in all of the most important aspects of the position.
+High Achiever (50-55%): Performance which frequently exceeds expectations and shows a high level of excellence in all of the most important aspects of the position.
 These employees succeed in achieving all expectations (meet all key commitments, performance objectives, and development goals) consistent with a high set of standards.

-Solid Performer (core): Performance which consistently meets position requirements.
+Solid Performer (40-45%): Performance which consistently meets position requirements.
 These employees understand and employ principles, techniques and procedures consistent with job expectations and necessary for efficient job performance.
 Employees who perform well deliver on most ongoing or key commitments, performance objectives and developmental goals in timely manner.

 Employees whose performance is unsatisfactory will not be eligible for a merit increase.
 If an employee’s performance consistently fails to meet minimum position requirements or employee lacks skills required or fails to utilize necessary skills documentation of corrective action by manager/supervisor is required.
 Performance documentation should be developed in consultation with OVC HR.